-Apple International School, established in 1994, is a mixed gender school located in Dubai in Al Qusais near the Al Bustan Centre.
-It offers private Primary and Middle school education (FS to year 9) with a UK based curriculum.
+Apple International School, established in 1994, is a mixed gender school located on two campuses in Dubai in Al Qusais (for Primary School) and a brand new purpose-built Secondary campus near the Sheikh Rashid colony, approximately 1km distant from the original school.
+It offers private education (FS1 to year 11, expanding to Year 13) with a UK based curriculum.

 The story so far...

 Established in 1994, Apple International School (AIS) has been something of a fixture on the Dubai education scene.
 It is somewhat surprising, therefore, that only in the 2017-18 academic year, was it able to expand beyond Lower Secondary (years 7 and 8) to offer Year 9 and subsequently Year 10 and Year 11, and to establish a full Secondary school that will eventually offer A Levels.
 It also added Foundation 1 to the Foundation Stage.

 It seems that the key factor which encouraged this expansion (which must be a relief for parents who were obliged to seek new schools for their children by the end of Year 8 for many years) has been the school's achievement of a Good rating from the KHDA in 2016-17, a rating which has been consolidated in 2017-18, 2018-19 and 2019-20.
 For more details, see below.

 In 2019-20, the school opened a branch campus less than a kilometer from the original school site, which has opened as a Secondary school.
 The original school has reverted to Primary only.
 However, leadership, management and admissions are still with the original team.